HvyIndustries/phpFluentAssertions/README.md

-# PHP Fluent Assertions
+# Fluent Assertions for PHP

-PHP Fluent Assertions is an unofficial port of the [.NET Fluent Assertions](http://www.fluentassertions.com/) library for PHP.
+Fluent Assertions for PHP is an unofficial port of the [Fluent Assertions for .NET](http://www.fluentassertions.com/) library.

-It extends PHPUnit providing a similar syntax for your unit tests that should make them more human readable and easier to understand.
+It extends PHPUnit providing a very readable syntax for your unit tests that should make them easier to understand.

-It also provides many powerful pre-written assertions allowing you to easily check results are exactly what they are expected be, including class inheritance, interface implementations, array searching
+It also provides many powerful pre-written assertions allowing you to easily check that a result is exactly what it is expected be, including checking class inheritance, interface implementations, array searching and more.

 #### Examples